bridgelancer/cryptle_fork/docs/guides.rst

-The :meth:`~cryptle.codeblock.Codeblock.refresh` method would be called by the :meth:`~cryptle.registry.Registry.refreshLogicStatus` method of the :class:`cryptcryptle.registry.Registry`.
+The :meth:`~cryptle.codeblock.Codeblock.refresh` method would be called by the :meth:`~cryptle.registry.Registry.refreshLogicStatus` method of the :class:`~cryptle.registry.Registry`.
 For details, please refer to the documentation of the Registry.

 .. _timeseries_ref: